eddebc/python-dns-over-tls/README.md

 ## future-work

-- run docker container as non root user.
+- Docker container should not run as root.
 - Threads should handle more than one request at time.
 - Add UDP handelling
 - Add Caching